Put it in writing.

 Some children hesitate to go to an adult for help or to stand out from others.
 Help your child identify a responsible adult at their school, or at their other activities, to go to if they need help.

-Most important, says Szychlinski, is to find a person who won't ask, "What happened?
+Most important, Szychlinski says, is to find a person who won't ask, "What happened?
 What did you do?"
 Your child’s support person needs to be an empathetic adult who will help them immediately.